 The main railway station of Salzburg is situated on the Danube axis (Budapest - Vienna - Salzburg - München - Paris) and at the start of the Tauern axis (Salzburg - Villach - Triest) and therefore marks an important junction point in the European railway network.
 Concurrently, it represents the central node of the regional public traffic.

-The current station with eight dead-end platforms, three through platforms and a dissatisfactory access situation for passengers no longer meets modern day requirements.
-Therefore, the station will be thoroughly remodelled.
+The previous station with eight dead-end platforms, three through platforms and a dissatisfactory access situation for passengers no longer met modern day requirements.
+Therefore, the station has been thoroughly remodelled.

-For this purpose, all of the rails and platforms, the Nelböck viaduct and two more crossing objects will be rebuilt.
-Furthermore, a spacious central passage with an opening to the Schallmoos district is planned.
-Lastly, a historic hall over the platforms is heritage-protected and has to be preserved.
+For this purpose, all of the rails and platforms, the Nelböck viaduct and two more crossing objects have been rebuilt.
+The project also included a spacious central passage with an opening to the Schallmoos district.
+Lastly, a historic hall over the platforms is heritage-protected and had to be preserved.

-In 2008, expert’s reports for the different contract sections of the project were compiled.
+In 2008, expert’s reports for the different contract sections of the project were prepared.

-For the sections under construction, a geotechnical and hydrogeological supervision is provided.
+During construction, a geotechnical and hydrogeological supervision was provided.

 Dewatering and ground water communication:

-BGG Consult provided hydrogeology consulting for the planning of the numerous dewatering measures that are needed for the construction of the bridges.
-Furthermore, the planning had to ensure that remaining sheetpile walls and jet grouting bodies will not influence the natural ground water flow significantly.
+BGG Consult provided hydrogeology consulting for the planning of the numerous dewatering measures that were needed for the construction of the bridges.
+Furthermore, the planning had to ensure that remaining sheet pile walls and jet grouting bodies would not influence the natural ground water flow significantly.